maxim-zhao/micromachineseditor/README.md

 Micro Machines Editor
 ===================

-Editor for the Master System version of Micro Machines
+Editor for the Master System version of Micro Machines, based on disassembly of the original Z80 code, implemented in C#.

 Status
 ----